poolifier/poolifier/README.md

 ```

+You can do the same with the class ClusterWorker.

 **See examples folder for more details (in particular if you want to use a pool for [multiple functions](./examples/multiFunctionExample.js)).**
 **Now typescript is also supported, find how to use it into the example folder**